-Finds the camera intrinsic parameters from the input arrays of annotated image coordinates.
+Finds the camera intrinsic parameters from calibration grids.
 Uses pinhole camera model (perspective camera).

 |inImageGrids||AnnotatedPoint2DArrayArray||For each view, the annotated calibration grid|

 |inImageWidth||Integer||1 -||Image width, used for initial estimation of principal point.|

 |inImageHeight||Integer||1 -||Image height, used for initial estimation of principal point.|